jdenobel1/xc-timer-stopwatch/README.md

 ## Note

 This project is not affiliated with [xnotestopwatch](http://www.xnotestopwatch.com).
 The application is used independently for race timing purposes.

+XNote Stopwatch is "try-before-you-buy" software.
+You may, free of charge, use and evaluate it without time limit.
+However, if the software fits your needs and you wish to use it without limitations of free evaluation version, you must purchase a license.
+Licences are LIFETIME, you will never have to pay again!
+All further updates of the software are free!

 This project is not affiliated with [cc.xls](https://scottssoftware.wordpress.com/scotts-software/cross-country-scoring-software)

+    This software is licensed under the GPLv3 (http://www.gnu.org/copyleft/gpl.html).

+    Use at your own risk.

+    If you have questions or comments on this software please visit the forums.

 ## Contributing